justin-vanee/KO/README.md

 ## 10-fold cross-validation

-Again, split into three self-explanatory sections.
-The study takes a long time (even in parallel) because of the MMM.
+Split into three self-explanatory sections.
+The cross-validation study takes a long time (even in parallel) because of the MMM.
 Without the MMM, it can finish in around 2 hours.
 The folds for cross validation are stratified by experiment to prevent all physiology traits, for example, from appearing in one fold.